Junior Tour Frequently Asked Questions

 Tournaments are 36 holes over two days.
 Our preferred model for tournaments is to have the first 18 in the afternoon and the second 18 in the morning.
 This way, families can travel and play on the same day and save travel costs.
 This is not always possible due to the needs of the golf courses that are providing us their facilities at reduced rates.
 When the course has a driving range, range balls are also included.
 Lunches may be provided at selected events.

 The Championship Flights are for girls who have Handicap Indexes of 6.0 or lower or boys with indexes of 4.0 or lower.
-The First Flight is for girls who have Handicap Indexes of 6.1 or higher or boys who are 4.1 or higher.
+The First Flight is for girls who have Handicap Indexes of 6.1 to 18.4 or boys who are 4.1 to 18.4.
 Your Handicap Index at the time of registration will determine which flight you are in.
 If it changes before the tournament, you will not be moved to the other flight.
 This is because we don’t want to mix players in different flights in the same group as they are playing different tees and it could cause confusion.

 Please sign in on the home page login, which will take you to the JTNC Registration page.
 Make sure that you have done the three required actions to register for tournaments: Paid Junior Tour Membership Fee, have a current NCGA membershipand taken the mandatory quiz.
 When you have accomplished those three actions click on the Register Now link.
 There you can create an online account by clicking on the Click Here to Register link under New Users.
 Once you have created your account, you will get an e-mail that confirms things are setup.
 After that, you can log in here.
 You will see a list of tournaments.
 To narrow the list, select the appropriate Season (2015 Junior Tour Tournaments) from the dropdown list.
 Any tournament that is open to you will have a small box next to the name.
 To register, check the box(es) and then go back to the top of the screen and click on the “Register for Selected Events” button at the top.
 Registration will open at 8:00 am on the specified date.